Whitney Houston: 2009–2012: I Look to You and Sparkle

 Houston released I Look to You in August 2009.
 The album debuted at No. 1 on the Billboard 200 with 305,000 copies sold, marking a strong return.
 The album's success was followed by her performance on various European television shows and her appearance as a guest mentor on The X Factor in the UK.
 Despite a wardrobe malfunction during her performance of "Million Dollar Bill", the single still achieved commercial success, later going platinum in the United Kingdom.
 The title track was also a hit and was later certified platinum in the United States.
 Following the album's release, Houston embarked on the Nothing but Love World Tour, her first world tour in more than 10 years.
 Despite some negative reviews and rescheduled concerts, Houston continued to perform.

 In January 2010, Houston was nominated for two NAACP Image Awards and won Best Music Video for "I Look to You".
 On January 16, she received the Entertainers Award at the BET Honors, acknowledging her lifetime achievements spanning more than 25 years.
 In January 2011, Houston made a surprise appearance at the BET Celebration of Gospel where she joined friend, gospel singer Kim Burrell onstage, to perform a duet version of "I Look to You"; their performance was received well.
 It would be Houston's final television performance prior to her death.

 Later in 2010, Houston was cast in the remake of the 1976 film Sparkle, where she served as both a star and executive producer.
 The film marked her final acting role before her untimely death.
-The movie was released on August 17, 2012.
+The film was released on August 17, 2012.
 The soundtrack featured "Celebrate", the last song Houston recorded, which was released in May 2012.

+On February 9, 2012, two days before her death, she performed a final public performance as an impromptu duet with her friend and former collaborator Kelly Price, at the Tru nightclub in Hollywood, singing Jesus Loves Me.